The Art and Alchemy of Cooking / Dejana Vučićević

 There is nothing that distinguishes us more fundamentally from the world of nature than gastronomy.
-By placing the protagonist in the kitchen and by presenting her specific artistic, phantasmagorical culinary experience full of symbols, Dejana stepped into the exploration of freedom and artificiality as assumptions of her own as well as contemporary artistic ideology, semantics and practice, setting the female identity and existence in its centre.
+By placing the protagonist in the kitchen and by presenting her specific artistic, phantasmagorical culinary experience full of symbols, Dejana stepped into the exploration of freedom and artificiality as assumptions of her own as well as contemporary artistic ideology, semantics, and practice, setting the female identity and existence in its center.

-Katarina Mitrović, a part of the tekst from the catalog
+Katarina Mitrović, a part of the text from the catalog

 However, the goldfish made of jelly was not brought or given as a gift, but the heroine of this project made it for herself!
-She made it in order to gain new opportunities and spaces for imagining an important and big wish.
-We do not see whether that wish will be fulfilled, but we suspect whether the imagination and daydreams, richly coloured with optimism, will have enough free space.
+She made it gain new opportunities and spaces for imagining an important and big wish.
+We do not see whether that wish will be fulfilled, but we suspect whether the imagination and daydreams, richly colored with optimism, will have enough free space.

 Dejana Vučićević graduated from the Faculty of Applied Arts and Design in Belgrade.
 She is a member of ULUPUDS (Association of Fine and Applied Artists and Designers of Serbia), has the status of an independent artist.
 Involved in visual arts, had several major solo projects within design and fashion, such as fashion collections, costumes for three feature films and one short film.
 Costume design and design in projects for theatre and TV commercials, and styling for art fashion editorials, etc. Within multimedia arts, she has conceptual author projects presented in solo exhibitions.
 Two artistic creations were purchased by two prestigious Belgrade museums:

 Belgrade City Museum: conceptual – two photographs from Happy Family project, Museum of Applied Arts, Belgrade: fashion – a dress from Playgirl collection.
 The photograph from Happy Family belongs to Telenor’s Collection of Serbian Contemporary Art.